Skip to main content

 • A doctor in a hospital system only seeing their own patient data

 Row level permissions can be controlled via the access_filter: in Omni.
 By mapping user-specific variables, user_attributes, to a corresponding field, Omni can limit all exploration inside a given topic to only rows that match the user's associated value.
 Default access filters can also be controlled in Omni with default_topic_access_filters:.
-Below is a simple example, to filter the order_items topic so that each brand can only see their own transactions, and the associated metadata for each transaction:

 Users with no value in the associated user_attribute, in this case region = null will error as Omni expects a value for any assigned access_filters.